tony-landreth/CppND-Capstone-DBMS/README.md

 # MildDBMS Repo

-The is a hobby project, implementing a database management system very loosely based on Joe Hellerstein’s databases course at UC Berkeley.
+This a hobby project, implementing a database management system very loosely based on Joe Hellerstein’s databases course at UC Berkeley.
 In fact, don't blame Hellerstein for any of this.

 Movie data from GroupLens Research is used to demonstrate the system's functionality. (https://grouplens.org/datasets/movielens/)